earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R01-write-clean-code.md

 after a while you'll realize that consistently formatted code is much easier for your eye to scan and quickly understand.

-## Consistent, clean code
+## Consistent, Clean Code

 Take some time to review <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Wickham's style guide</a>.
-From here on in, we will follow this guide for all of the assignments in this class.
+From here on in, you will follow this guide for all of the assignments in this class.

-## Object naming best practices
+## Object Naming Best Practices

 1. **Keep object names short:** This makes them easier to read when scanning through code
 2. **Use meaningful names:** For example, `precip` is a more useful name that tells us something about the object compared to `x`